Here are our most frequently asked questions.

 The closest pubs to our other cottages are aprox 5 to 10 mins driving distance.
 Please ask about the walk from Station Cottage and Station House to Pontrhydfendigaid where there are two pubs.
 Takes around 1 hour each way, please be aware can be muddy in places and there maybe cattle / sheep in the fields.

 All of our cottages are non-smoking areas.
 This includes the use of vapours and e-cigarettes.

 Currently we do not allow charging of electric vehicles.
 Zap-map will be able to help you find the nearest charging points and there is also charging points at Morrisions in Aberystwyth.

 We do not allow candles of any kind in any of our cottages due to fire risk.

 We do not have barbecues at our cottages and do not permit the use of any kind of barbecues, fire pits or similar which involves naked flames, if having a barbecue at the cottage is a requirement of your stay regrettably our cottages will not meet your needs.

 Is there a hot tub or pool or can I bring my own?

 We do not have a hot tub, pool or paddling pool at any of our cottages.
 We do not allow guests to bring / use their own hot tub or pool at our cottages and requests will be refused.
 If you are looking for a hot tub / pool for your holiday or looking to bring your own regrettably our cottages will not meet your needs.

 What happens if I break something during my stay?

 We appreciate that sometimes accidents can happen.
 If you have a breakage, please let us know as soon as possible so we can get it repaired / replaced.
 We don’t charge for a minor breakage for example a wine glass but we do need to know so we have time to get a replacement before the next guests arrive.
-However we reserve the right to charge for breakages and damage to the accommodation.
+However we reserve the right to charge for breakages and damage to the accommodation including cleaning charges.